Azure-Samples/netappfiles-cli-dual-protocol-sample/README.md

 1. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
 This was developed/tested on Ubuntu 18.04 LTS (bash version 4.4.20).
 1. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.

-# What is netappfiles-cli-pool-change-sample doing?
+# What is netappfiles-cli-dual-protocol-sample doing?

 This sample is dedicated to demonstrate how to create a dual-protocol Volume using an ANF Account name in Azure NetApp Files.
 Dual-protocol volumes use both SMB and NFS protocol types.